 Hull Truck Theatre

 Physical theatre, aerial circus, audience interaction, storytelling and puppetry reveal to the audience how Sean walks, talks and interacts with the world as well as how his unique take on life has shaped me.
 Throughout the piece we use different elements to introduce the audience to Sean.
 The stage is dominated by an oversized park swing, the main overlap between Sean’s world and mine; his from walking and pushing swings everyday for 30 years and mine from choosing aerial as a career, possibly influenced by the years I walked to the swings with him.

 The show reaches out to other siblings of people with special needs and autism and gives an insight into some of my experiences for those who don’t know someone with special needs.

 Grania is an experienced workshop leader who is qualified to work with people with special needs.
-During the tour there will be circus, theatre workshops particularly targeting young siblings and carers of people with disabilities who will be contacted via local and national groups and organisations such as SIBS.
-The workshops will encourage the young people to explore ways to tell their story by focusing on the daily routines that we all have.
+During the 2017 tour there were a series of circus, theatre workshops particularly in Special Education Needs schools and open to siblings and carers of people with disabilities who were contacted via local and national groups and organisations such as SIBS.

-Oddly Moving will also target special schools and adapt the workshops to be accessible to children of differing needs.
+Oddly Moving target special schools and adapt the workshops to be accessible to children of differing needs.

 Performer and created by Grania Pickard

 Composer: Alexandra Hamilton-Ayres